shivajiva101/KlipperWrt/README.md

 - Connect as a client to your Internet router: `Network` -> `Wireless` -> `SCAN` -> `Join Network` -> check `Lock to BSSID` -> `Create/Assign Firewall zone` then under `custom` type `wwan` enter -> `Submit` -> `Save` -> `Save & Apply`
 - Connect back to your router and either find the new box's ip inside the `DHCP` list.
 - ❗  Access the terminal tab (`Services` -> `Terminal`) ❗ If terminal tab is not working go to `Config` tab and change `Interface` to the interface you are connecting through the box (your wireless router SSID for example) -> `Save & Apply`.
-- Use these commands to download and execute the `1_format_extroot.sh` script:
+- Use these commands to download and run the `1_format_extroot.sh` script:

 	```